ArticySoftware/Articy3ImporterForUnreal/README.md

 # Goals

-We release our current progress for the plugin as a github open source project in the hopes that this will give you a substantial headstart into incorporating your articy:draft data into your unreal project while still give you enough flexibility to adjust the plugin to your needs.
+We release our current progress for the plugin as a github open source project in the hopes that this will give you a substantial headstart into incorporating your articy:draft data into your Unreal project while still give you enough flexibility to adjust the plugin to your needs.
 We also would love to hear about suggestions or even better for you to directly [contribute](https://github.com/ArticySoftware/ArticyImporterForUnreal/blob/master/CONTRIBUTING.md) to the development of the plugin.

 # Features

-While this is not meant as a full product release, it is still considered a working foundation for integrating your articy:draft content into your unreal engine project.
-So you can expect the following features including but not limited to:
+You can expect the following features including but not limited to:

  * Everything accessible via **C++** and **Blueprint**
  * **Flow player** for automatic configurable flow traversal as an actor component
  * Automatic import
  * Database with your project data. *Excluding Journeys, Settings, Template constraints*
- * Uses of unreal engines localization
+ * Uses of Unreal Engine's localization

 # Setup